 East Asian Studies Concentration

 Please note that these requirements are for students who have declared the concentration in Spring 2014 or beyond.
-For those who have declared the concentration in or before Fall 2013, please visit: http://ealac.columbia.edu/old-undergraduate-requirements/.
+For graduating seniors and those who have declared the concentration in or before Fall 2013, please visit: http://ealac.columbia.edu/old-undergraduate-requirements/.

 Students must meet the following prerequisite prior to declaring the EALAC concentration: Two years of Chinese, Japanese, Korean, or Tibetan, or the proficiency equivalent (to be demonstrated by placement examination).

 Third-year Chinese, Japanese, Korean, or Tibetan (completion of the W4005-W4006 level in Chinese, Japanese, or Korean; TIBT G4611-G4612 level in Tibetan), or the proficiency equivalent (to be demonstrated by placement examination).
 Students of Chinese may also complete W4003N-W4004N to meet the third year requirement.